NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-ietf-sidrops-prefer-rrdp-01.md

 Repositories, in addition to rsync.
 This phase can start as soon as this document is published.

-Once the proposed updates are implemented by all Repositories phase 2 will start.
-In this phase RRDP will become mandatory to implement for all RP software, and rsync will be required as a fallback option only.
+Phase 2 will start once the proposed updates are implemented by all compliant Repositories.
+In this phase RRDP will become mandatory to implement for all compliant RP software, and rsync will be required as a fallback option only.

 It should be noted that although this document currently includes descriptions and updates to RFCs for each of these phases, we may find